hzi-bifo/seq2geno/README.md

 # Seq2Geno

 ### What is Seq2Geno?
-Seq2Geno is a pipeline tool for genomic analysis about bacterial populations.
-Compared to shell scripts, Seq2Geno uses Snakemake to schedule the processes and relies on Conda to manage the computational environments.
+Seq2Geno is a computational workflow for genomic analysis of bacterial populations.
+Seq2Geno uses Snakemake to schedule the processes and relies on Conda to manage the computational environments.
 The two tools improve the reproducibility of the computational results.
-Seq2Geno outputs are formatted for Geno2Pheno, which trains phenotype predictors based on genomic features.
+Seq2Geno outputs are formatted for use with the Geno2Pheno workflow, which trains phenotype predictors based on genomic features.

 ### What does Seq2Geno cover?
 - detect single nucleotide variants